 As for nuts, the store offers a variety of raw, roasted and flavored options.
 We recommend grabbing a bag of the Raw Sliced Almonds ($3.49) to add to oatmeal, top off a bowl of cereal or toss into baked goods.

 The TJ's Organic Mixed Berry Blend is our favorite.
 That's because it's organic; the mix has strawberries, raspberries, blueberries and blackberries, which makes for a nutritiously balanced taste; and each 12-ounce bag is just $2.99, a comparable price to nonorganic frozen mixed berries at some local grocery chains.

 Any Trader Joe's deal list wouldn't be complete without a mention of the famous Two Buck Chuck (now Three Buck Chuck, also known as Charles Shaw).
 This wine has ranked among TJ's best-selling items since its debut in 2002.
-A wide assortment of varietals are available for a measly $2.99 ($2.49 if you live on the West Coast) plus tax.
+Looking for more wine recommendations?
+Check out the best sparkling wines at Trader Joe's, according to a sommelier.

 What pairs better with a glass of wine than some artisan cheese?
 (That was a rhetorical question.)
 TJ's has a solid offering of myriad cheeses, from the sharpest aged Cheddar to the softest melt-in-your-mouth Brie, all at a reasonable price.

 The chain goes beyond the typical flavors, too.
 Our current favorite is the Cranberry Chèvre Fresh Goat Cheese ($3.99 for an 8-ounce log).

 TIP: TJ's offers delicious multigrain crackers ($2.29 per box) and cheap-but-tasty prosciutto ($3.99 for a 4-ounce package) to round out a cheese board.

 Buy: Flowers and Small Plants